HardisonCo/.github/international/poland/pl-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with pl_Health systems in Poland.
+This document outlines how HMS-ESQ is integrated with pl-health systems in Poland.